inrupt/artifact-generator/documentation/advanced-configuration.md

 ## CLI options

-- `--clear`, or `-c`: clears the output directory before generating.
+- `--clearOutputDirectory`, or `-c`: clears the output directory before generating.
 - `--force`, or `-f`: forces the generation even if the output directory contains artifacts that seem up-to-date.
-Note that this will only overwrite existing artifacts: any additional file not re-generated from templates (e.g. a `package-lock.json`) will not be affected by this option.
+Note that this will only overwrite existing artifacts - any additional files not re-generated from templates (e.g. a `package-lock.json`) will not be affected by this option.

 ## Generation configuration

 ### CLI Examples

-Here are some examples of running the tool using the Command Line Interface (CLI) options:
+Here are some examples of running the tool using Command Line Interface (CLI) options:

 Local vocabulary file